cdapio/cdap/cdap-docs/admin-manual/source/security/authorization.rst

 Authorization Policies
 ======================
-Currently, CDAP allows users to enforce authorization for *READ*, *WRITE*, *ADMIN*, and *EXECUTE* operations.
+Currently, CDAP allows users to enforce authorization for *READ*, *WRITE*, *EXECUTE*, and *ADMIN* operations.
 (This list will be expanded to allow for additional distinctions and be made finer-grained in the future.)

 In general, this summarizes the authorization policies in CDAP: